Particeep/api-sdk-js/README.md

-# Particeep API Client for JavaScript!
+# Particeep API Client for JavaScript